JeevesTakesOver/Railtrack/README.rst

          apt-get install tinc
          tincd -K 4096

    #.
 Now save the resulting key into different files.
-Save :file:`/etc/tinc/rsa_key.priv` and :file:`/etc/tinc/rsa_key.pub`, as:
+Save ``/etc/tinc/rsa_key.priv`` and ``/etc/tinc/rsa_key.pub``, as:

       - key-pairs/core01.priv
       - key-pairs/core02.priv
       - key-pairs/core03.priv
       - key-pairs/git2consul.priv

-      We will be adding the :file:`.pub` keys to the config file.
+      We will be adding the `.pub` keys to the config file.

 #.
-Edit the :file:`config/config.yaml` file:
+Edit the ``config/config.yaml`` file:

-   #.
-Add new public DNS names, IP addresses of the EC2 instances.
+   * Add new public DNS names, IP addresses of the EC2 instances.
-   #.
-Add the public key contents to the different blocks.
+   * Add the public key contents to the different blocks.
-   #.
-Choose a Consul Encryption Key.
+   * Choose a Consul Encryption Key.

 #.
 To deploy, run the following: